Troubleshooting Common Errors in Petroleum Office

 General Troubleshooting Tips

-If the Petroleum Office tab is missing from the ribbon:
+The Petroleum Office tab is missing

 - Go to File > Options > Add-ins